Wake Forest vs. Boston College NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Wake Forest's games this season have gone over 64 points six of 11 times.

-- In 30% of Boston College's games this season (3/10), the teams combined to score more than Saturday's total of 64.
+- So far this season, 30% of Boston College's games (3/10) have had more combined points than Saturday's total of 64.

-- The combined points per game average of the two teams, 69.1, is 5.1 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 69.1, is 5.1 points above Saturday's over/under.

-- These two squads combine to surrender 51.3 points per game, 12.7 fewer than this contest's over/under.
+- This contest's over/under is 12.7 points greater than the 51.3 these two squads combine to surrender per game this season.

-- The Demon Deacons and their opponents score an average of 63.9 points per game, 0.1 fewer than Saturday's total.
+- The average total in Demon Deacons games this season is 63.9, 0.1 points fewer than Saturday's over/under of 64 .

-- The 64 over/under in this game is 10.2 points above the 53.8 average total in Eagles games this season.

 Wake Forest Stats and Trends

-- In Wake Forest's 11 games this year, it has six wins against the spread.

-- The Demon Deacons have been favored by 4.5 points or more six times this season and are 3-3 ATS in those games.
+- This season, the Demon Deacons have just two ATS wins in five games as a favorite of 5.5 points or more.

-- Wake Forest's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Wake Forest's games this year have hit the over on six of 11 set point totals (54.5%).

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.